-A project represents a platform which partners can use to promote the services of brands using Travelpayouts.
+A Project represents a platform that partners can use to promote the brands using Travelpayouts.

-Each partner’s project is assigned a category based on the traffic sources (e.g., content platforms and websites) they use.
-The category your project falls under helps brands understand where and how you plan to implement partner tools, making it easier for brands to accept you into their programs.
+Each partner’s Project is assigned a category based on the channel (e.g., content platforms and websites) they use.
+The category your Project falls under helps brands understand where and how you plan to implement partner tools, making it easier for brands to accept you into their programs.